mathjax/MathJax/docs/html/_sources/tex.txt

       }
     }

-You may also wish to set the font family, as the default is "serif"
+You may also wish to set the font family, as the default is "serif".

 noUndefined